MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-update-a-recurring-series-by-using-ews-in-exchange.md

 description: "Learn how to update an entire recurring series at once by using the EWS Managed API or EWS in Exchange."
 ---

-# How to: Update a recurring series by using EWS in Exchange
+# Update a recurring series by using EWS in Exchange

 Learn how to update an entire recurring series at once by using the EWS Managed API or EWS in Exchange.